 The neurological examination ought to be primarily hypothesis-driven, i.e. its function is to increase or decrease the likelihoods of hypotheses generated during history-taking.
 For example, performing the Dix-Hallpike examination is of interest when the history suggests benign paroxysmal positional vertigo but of highly dubious value in all other circumstances.

-We propose here a Screening Neurological Examination suited to the emergency setting where the focus is on time-sensitive conditions (i.e. not on diagnosing Parkinson’s disease).
-Assessing level of consciousness, orientation and language/articulation do not feature in this proposed examination since abnormal level of consciousness, disorientation and dysphasia/dysarthria will have been identified during the history taking or resuscitation phase.
+We propose here a Screening Neurological Examination tailored to the emergency setting where the focus is on identifying time-sensitive conditions (i.e. not on diagnosing Parkinson’s disease).
+Assessing level of consciousness, orientation and language/articulation do not feature in this proposed examination since abnormal level of consciousness, disorientation and dysphasia/dysarthria will have been identified during the history-taking or resuscitation phase.
 Items between parentheses related to situations where the patient has a decreased level of consciousness.

 - Cranial Nerves